fbradasc/MultiSom/README.md

-## Ardhat MultiSom UUV Navigation Controller
+## MultiSom UUV Navigation Controller

 is a MultiWii 2.4 firmware derivative for ATmega328 et al, with some additional features: